Symmetry in complex unit gain graphs and their spectra: Constructions

 The idea of effectively joining $\Psi$ and $-\Psi$ together to obtain a single spectrally symmetric gain graph is quite similar to the ideas applied in various constructions of Hadamard matrices, weighing matrices and constructions of e.g. cubic graphs.
 For example, the following is a straightforward generalization of a result by \citet{ghorbani2020sign}.

 \begin{lemma}[\cite{ghorbani2020sign}] Let $\Psi$ be an arbitrary gain graph, and denote $A=A(\Psi)$ and $B$ be a Hermitian matrix.
-Then $\tilde\Psi$, obtained from $\Psi$ as has a symmetric spectrum.
-Moreover, $\tilde\Psi$ is sign-symmetric. \end{lemma} \begin{proof} Let $P= \text{ and } X= .$ Then and thus $A(\tilde{\Psi})\sim-A(\tilde\Psi).$ \end{proof} In case $B$ is not Hermitian, the switching isomorphism above does not work in general, as is illustrated in the following example. \example{ex: constr nonherm}{ Let $A$ be Hermitian, let $B$ be non-Hermitian with $B=C+zI$ for some Hermitian $C$ and $z\in \mathbb{T}\setminus\{\pm1\}$, and $X$ and $P$ as above.
+Then $\tilde\Psi$, obtained from $\Psi$ as is sign-symmetric.
+In particular, it has a symmetric spectrum. \end{lemma} \begin{proof} Let $P= \text{ and } X= .$ Then and thus $A(\tilde{\Psi})\sim-A(\tilde\Psi).$ \end{proof} In case $B$ is not Hermitian, the switching isomorphism above does not work in general, as is illustrated in the following example. \example{ex: constr nonherm}{ Let $A$ be Hermitian, let $B$ be non-Hermitian with $B=C+zI$ for some Hermitian $C$ and $z\in \mathbb{T}\setminus\{\pm1\}$, and $X$ and $P$ as above.
 Then

 As an aside, note that if $A$ and $C$ are strictly real, then the two matrices are still switching equivalent, as the switching classes are closed under transposition, by definition. } However, in case the off-diagonal blocks are not Hermitian, one may still apply similar block constructions.
 The attentive reader may notice a similarity to the doubling operation used by \citet{huang2019induced} to construct signed $n$-cubes.
 This construction may indeed be used to obtain gain graphs with symmetric spectra.